canonical/lxd-ui/README.md

 You might want to:

 - [View the source](https://github.com/canonical/lxd-ui) on GitHub.
-- Read about [running the UI from git checkout](https://github.com/canonical/lxd-ui/blob/main/HACKING.md), tests and advanced setup.
+- Read about [running the UI from git checkout](HACKING.md), tests and advanced setup.

+# Architecture

+LXD-UI is a single page application written in TypeScript and React.
+See [Architecture](ARCHITECTURE.MD) for details on bundling with [LXD](https://github.com/canonical/lxd) and the dev setup.

 # Examples

 | Create an instance                                                                                  | Instance list                                                                                                  | Instance terminal                                                                                          |